Zamiell/isaac-racing-mods/docs/jud6s-mod-custom-rulesets.md

 # Jud6s Custom Rulesets

-You can find the documentation for the "Normal / Unseeded" ruleset on [the GitHub page for the Jud6s Mod](https://github.com/Zamiell/jud6s).
+You can find the documentation for the "Normal / Unseeded" ruleset on [the webpage page for the Jud6s Mod](https://zamiell.github.io/jud6s/#mod-changes).
 Occasionally, other modified rulesets are used for racing:

 #### Extra Changes in the "Seeded" ruleset
 * All characters start with The Compass in addition to their other items.